gonzalezjj/Repetier-Firmware/README.md

 # Repetier-Firmware - the fast and user friendly firmware

+## About this fork

+This fork contains modifications **for AVR boards** (RAMPS, etc.) to make the firmware faster and more usable for power users

+* Added a real-time operating system (a custom port of FreeRTOS with support for nested interrupts) to separate GUI rendering and motion.
+This **greatly increases the maximum speed** of the printer, since slow GUI operations are preempted (i.e. interrupted and later resumed) when new movement computations are needed, instead of just waiting for the GUI to finish rendering
+* Modified the **main screen** and menu to behave more like in the pre 1.x version, showing **more information**

 ## Notes for developers/pull requests

 This software is open source licensed under the GPL V3.
 As any free project we